k911/swoole-bundle/README.md

     Since Swoole HTTP Server runs in Event Loop and do not flush memory between requests, to keep DX equal with normal servers, this bundle uses code replacement techinque, using `inotify` PHP Extension to allow contionus development.
 It is enabled by default (when extension is found), and requires no additional configuration.
 You can turn it off in bundle configuration.

+- Symfony Messenger integration

+    *Available since version: `0.6`*

+    Swoole Server Task Transport has been integrated into this bundle to allow easy execution of asynchronous actions.
+Documentation of this feature is available [here](docs/swoole-task-symfony-messenger-transport.md).

 ## Requirements

 - PHP version `>= 7.2.19`